 This project is to improve sanitation at the school by restoring 3 latrines, building 3 latrines, building 2 handwashing stations, and installing a water tank and piping.

-Water Charity funds will be used to purchase materials and to pay for the skilled labor.
-The community will provide local materials, unskilled labor and transport.
+Water Charity funds will be used to purchase materials and to pay for skilled labor.
+The community will provide local materials, unskilled labor, and transport.

 Prior to construction, in January, students, teachers, and community members will participate in a school-wide cleanup in order to prepare the land where the new latrines will be built and the old latrines repaired.

 After students return from their two-week holiday for the Cambodian New Year, teachers will teach the students how to properly clean the facilities, as learned during the “Hygiene Education Week”.